dnlschmitz/moneymoney-extensions/README.md

-# moneymoney-extensions
+# MoneyMoney Export Categories Monthly

 An export extension for moneymoney

-This exports all transactions summed up by categories monthly.
+This exports all transactions summed up by categories monthly into a csv file.
 Resulting in a table like this:

 | category |  2019 01  |     2019 02    |     .. |